kalmanaron/sat-solver-graph-isomorphism/README.md

 # Description of included testing instances

 ## Easy to verify valid instance
-After running the scipt:
+After running the script:
 ```
 python program.py tests/g1-easy-true.txt tests/g2-easy-true.txt
 ```
 we get the following output
 ```
 The graphs are isomorphic.
-Here is how to rename the verticies:
+Here is how to rename the vertices:
 0 ---> 3
 1 ---> 2
 2 ---> 0
 3 ---> 1
 ```
-Listing how to map the vertecies from g1 to g2 satisfies all the properties defined above, proving that the graphs are isomorphic
+Listing how to map the vertices from g1 to g2 satisfies all the properties defined above, proving that the graphs are isomorphic
 where:
 G1 is:
 ```